What types of NP programs are offered at USC College of Nursing?

 What types of preceptors are acceptable?

-The preceptors are approved by the course faculty in each course and include physicians and experienced nurse practitioners.
+The preceptors are approved by the course faculty in each course and include physicians, physician assistants and experienced nurse practitioners.

 For the Psychiatric Mental Health Nurse Practitioner Program, licensed counselors, psychologists, and clinical mental health social workers are appropriate for the therapy portions of their curriculum.